Search internet providers in your area

 CenturyLink – Best for affordable plans

-CenturyLink internet starts at $30/mo. for speeds up to 200 Mbps.
+CenturyLink internet starts at $50.00 to $75.00/mo. for fiber speeds up to 940 Mbps, and DSL speeds up to 100 Mbps.
 Although CenturyLink tends to have only one plan available in its serviceable areas, it comes with fast speeds and unlimited data at a reasonable price point.
 Equipment fees will run an extra $15/mo., but you won’t have a contract to worry about with CenturyLink.
 CenturyLink is available in parts of 16 states with service concentrated in the northern Midwest and Western U.S.

-CenutryLink’s limited plan options can be a drawback for many. depending on where you live, CenturyLink may only have one or two plan options for you.
+CenturyLink’s limited plan options can be a drawback for many.
+Depending on where you live, CenturyLink may only have one or two plan options for you.

 CenturyLink Customer Reviews: